 There may be more to it though, in deep philosophical and theological terms, and I am not a clergyman and so can speak only speculatively.

-A better vice would be a leading politically active, thinking churchman, sound in theology: such a one as Canon Dr Giles Fraser.
+A better voice would be that of a leading, politically active, thinking churchman, sound in theology: such a one as Canon Dr Giles Fraser.
 He has framed the question of politics in terms of Augustinianism versus Pelagianism, a topic I explored some time ago in different guises:

-Writing in UnHerd he describes an abandonment of the left and an examination of the failings of that philosophy, and why the socialist philosophy is so nasty:
+Writing in UnHerd, Dr Fraser describes his abandonment of the left and an examination of the failings of that philosophy, and why the socialist philosophy is so nasty:

 How to win the clergy over again, to break the recalcitrant vicar from simple attachment to an irreligious creed of failure to one which better achieves their aim; that is another question.